magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 (require '[adzerk.boot-cljs :refer [cljs]])
 ```

-As you see we started very simple, by setting the `:source-paths` and
+As you see, we started very simple, by setting the `:source-paths` and
 the `:dependencies` of the project and finally making the `cljs`
 compilation tasks visible with the `require` form.